-Here is a page dedicated to serval owners: see how many cruel acts or potentially bad animal care that you are able to observe.
+Here is a page dedicated to serval owners: see how many cruel acts or instances of potentially bad animal care you are able to observe.

 Big Cat Rescue employs many interns and hosts a fun summer camp for children, in which inevitably a large portion of these individuals anticipate hopefully achieving their dreams of working with these animals in the future just like Big Cat Rescue’s founders.